 She lives in Redmond, Washington with her husband and two naughty cats, hikes in the beautiful Pacific Northwest mountains, and loves to swim in lakes that are far too cold.

 Eva Moon is an author, humorist, songwriter, internationally produced playwright, award winning, optioned screenwriter, and performer.
 She is a former blogger for the Huffington Post.
 Her plays and musicals have been staged across the US and UK, and her solo musical show, “The Mutant Diaries: Unzipping My Genes” is available streaming on Amazon.
-She has completed writing her first novel which follows the adventures of a grown-up, human Pinocchio in fascist Europe between the world wars, and is at work on a second fantasy novel.
+Her first novel, which follows the adventures of a grown-up human Pinocchio in fascist Europe between the world wars, will be released in March 2023.

 Professional Affiliations, Education, Experience: